Hip Hound Brace

 For a Good Fit, Take Careful Measurements

 Before you can purchase an Ortho Dog Hip Hound, you will need to measure your dog’s height and chest circumference to determine if it will fit.
 This will inform what size harness and hip brace to order.
+If you have a German Shepherd, read our specialized sizing instructions.

 How Do I Measure?
 Along with our instructions below, we’ve provided a video to ensure proper measurement for all of our products.